 - 1. Design Team Service Rebates

-- 2. EDA Service Rebates (energy modeling + lighting design)
+- 2. EDA Service Rebates (paid directly to the energy modeling QSP)

 - 3. Building Owner Equipment Rebates

-Projects approved under the Expedited Track are eligible for the building owner equipment rebates based on final verified savings under the New Construction Program as well as 50% reimbursement of energy modeling costs, up to \$15,000.
+Projects approved under the Expedited Track are eligible for the building owner equipment rebates based on final verified savings.
+Program also co-funds 50% of the energy modeling cost (up to \$15,000, paid directly to the building owner upon completion of the project) for projects under the Expedited Track.
+Design Team rebates are not available for Expedited Track projects.